 However, Linseed is taking on rapeseed for the healthiest oil crown.
 And the charge is coming largely from the Linseed Farm in sunny Suffolk.
 Jam packed with omega 3, your brain will love this one.
 If you’ve got bottles of oil taking over the kitchen counter, you can opt for raw seeds instead (think bread, muffins, crunchy salad toppings).

 Whether it’s date night, steak night or a holiday meat treat on your shopping list, you need to fall under the spell of Wagyu.
 If you like your steak, this Japanese delicacy has to make it onto your fork at some point.
-But if it hasn’t yet (because restaurant prices can be a bit eye-watering), the Yorkshire Wagyu Company is the answer to your prayers.
+But if it hasn’t yet (because restaurant prices can be a bit eye-watering), Warrendale Wagyu is the answer to your prayers.
 On a working farm in Yorkshire is a happy herd of Wagyu cattle, bred and reared to the same exacting standards to produce this exquisitely premium taste and marbling.
-You don’t have to go to Yorkshire to get it, there are a handful of suppliers south of God’s own county and an online shop is promised soon…
+You don’t have to go to North Yorkshire to get it either, there’s an online shop with next day delivery across the UK.

 Possibly the most quintessentially British seaside sweet treat there is?
 Our seaside towns in Devon and Cornwall would have us think so, anyway.
 There’s a fabulous fudge shop in Mevagissey (more oft frequented than I may like to admit!).
 And the fudge shop in Salcombe has been known to have queues tailing down the street.
 But if you’re not in the South West and need a fudge fix, or a beautifully packaged gift, you need Fudge Kitchen.
 If you enjoy city breaks in the UK you may well have come across them already in Oxford, Bath, Windsor, Cambridge, York, Canterbury or Edinburgh.